SRCF/docs/source/timeout/tos.rst

 Terms of Service
 ~~~~~~~~~~~~~~~~

-As any other service we offer, use of Timeout is subject to specific terms of service.
+As with any other service we offer, use of Timeout is subject to specific terms of service.
 Our `general terms of service <https://www.srcf.net/tos>`__ still applies.

 * As Timeout is still in its early stages, please understand that downtime may occur at any given moment.
 We have worked hard on putting measures in place to prevent this, but given that the SRCF itself is still learning the ins and outs of this new system, we ask you to recognize this as a possibility.
 * Timeout is a service we foresee being heavily used.
 For this reason, please do not leave meetings open for hours on end or set your webcam quality to anything excessive for long periods of time.
 Rememeber that the quality of Timeout is in part dependent on its users and whether they respect others using it.